ssahussai/Bookworm/README.md

 * AAU, I want to be able to get book reviews from New York Times by searching book title, author, or the ISBN number in the "Reviews" page.
 * AAU, I want to be able to get a list of New York Times best sellers book by searching their list name in the "Find Books" page.
     * AAU, I want to be able to see the names of all the lists that New York Times uses to categorize their best sellers book into by clicking a button called "Find List Names Here".
+    * AAU, I want to be able to have a link where I can go to purchase the book.
-* AAU, in the "Find Books" or "Reviews" page, I want to have the ability to add the books I like in "My Book List" so that I can read it later.
+* AAU, in the "Find Books" or "Reviews" page, I want to have the ability to add the books I like in "My Booklist" so that I can read it later.
 * AAU, I should be able to see a list of all the books I have added in the “My Booklist” page.
+* AAU, I want to be able to remove books from my booklist when I am done reading them.

 ## Technologies Used
  * React